littlektframework/littlektframework.github.io/index.md

         - title: Features
           children:
               - title: Multiplatform
-                excerpt: Deploy your game on desktop, mobile, and web using the same code base.
+                excerpt: Deploy your game on desktop, mobile, and web using a single code base.
               - title: Open Source
                 excerpt: Licensed under a very the very permissive Apache 2.0 and open to contributions.
               - title: Lightweight